|

 nulls in the bass range below 300 Hz.
 The Before / After frequency response graph above

 was measured in a typical domestic room.
 Click the image to see it full size.
+Since you hear less bass than is really in the track, you add too

 much bass with EQ to compensate.
 The finest loudspeakers in the world are of little value